Vegan Cawl (Welsh stew) with herby dumplings

 Traditional cawl is based on root vegetables, Welsh lamb and the essential leeks.
 My completely inauthentic (but still tasty and satisfying) vegetarian version is thicker than most – due to personal preference, and conveniently, the pleasing result of the excess flour in the herby dumplings I always top it with.
 (My Nana always did this too).
 Apart from this slight difference, I too make full use of winter veggies and use a meaty substitute – frequently Quorn steak strips, but sliced veggie sausages are great too.
 I add a measure of barley, lentils and split peas (commonly found in supermarkets, labelled ‘broth mix’) for additional protein and texture; I also add a good slosh of sherry in honour of my much-missed Welsh grandparents.
 I only tend to make cawl during the colder months – the last bowlful is normally served by Easter – but spring and summer variations of cawl include additions such as runner beans and peas with a smattering of fresh chopped mint towards the end of cooking.
 Cawl, like other traditionally variable national dishes such as Irish Stew – is something you tweak to make your very own.
 This recipe uses approximately a kilo of chopped veg – you can vary the exact vegetables, as you please or according to season – just keep the overall quantity roughly the same.

-You can cook this in a slow cooker with a 3.5litre capacity (3-4 hours on high, 6-7 hours on medium) or a very large, heavy bottomed saucepan on the hob (for about 45 minutes) or in the oven on a low 150c setting for about 2 hours.
+You can cook this in a slow cooker with a 3.5litre capacity (slow cookers do vary but it’ll take about 3-4 hours on high, 4-5 hours on medium) or a very large, heavy bottomed saucepan on the hob (for about 45 minutes) or in the oven on a low 150c setting for about 2 hours.
 It’s done when it’s done.

 For the cawl: